 One of the most interesting things we did here was to swim with the stingrays and black tip sharks.
 We fed the rays out of our hands as the black tips circled us from a distance.
 The rays, while potentially dangerous creatures, seem more like puppies than fish that have the ability to sting you with their venomous barbs.
 And the black tips keep their distance as they swim circles around everyone.
 NOTE: We did notice after about thirty minutes the sharks started to close in their circle and act a bit more aggressive so that’s when we decided it was time to get out of the water.

-You can go out to the area they call Stingray City with a tour boat but if you’re on your own boat it’s just as easy to take your dink.
+You can go out to the area they call Stingray City with a tour boat but if you’re on your own boat it’s just as easy to take your tender.
 The water at the location is 4-5 feet deep and the bottom is sandy so you can anchor easily.
 Take along some cans of tuna and you’ll find the rays will literally crawl all over you before you can even get the can completely open.
 We recommend wearing gloves and a rash suit as they will literally hug you and rub all over you.
 (See map below for location and don’t forget to watch our video!)